-In this chapter we consider the asset structure of companies involved in laboratory analytical instruments operating in Taiwan benchmarked against global averages.
+In this chapter we consider the asset structure of companies involved in measuring and testing instruments for electricity and electrical signals operating in Taiwan benchmarked against global averages.
 The chapter begins by defining relevant terms.
 A common-size statement, or vertical analysis of assets is then presented for companies operating in Taiwan and the average global benchmarks (total assets = 100 percent).
 For ratios where there are large deviations between Taiwan and the benchmarks, graphics are provided (sometimes referred to as a financial "gap" analysis).
 Then the distribution of ratios is presented in the form of ranks and percentiles.
 Certain key vertical analysis asset ratios are highlighted across countries in the comparison group.